BitBalloon/homepage/contents/docs/_basics/content.markdown

 ### Versions

 Every time a site is updated in any way, a new version is created.
-Deployment history is accessible from the site dashboard and you can restore any version to represtent your live site at any time.
+Deployment history is accessible from the site dashboard and you can restore any version to represent your live site at any time.